-• National Association of Healthcare Fire Officers (NAHFO)
+National Association of Healthcare Fire Officers (NAHFO)

 Fire Safety training is a legal requirement for all staff.
-The learning outcomes stated below specify the generic training needed by all staff without exception.
+The learning outcomes stated in the Core Skills Training Framework are taken from the Firecode and specify the generic training needed by all staff without exception.